- Ontario College Certificate

 |Course Code||Course Title and Description|

-Description: The successful completion of this course will enable the student to read and interpret construction drawings, read and interpret plumbing system drawings, produce orthographic plumbing system drawings and produce isometric plumbing system drawings.
-This course also enables the student to demonstrate competency in reading comprehension, writing and use of trade terminology and complete basic trade related paperwork, use trade publications and develop the ability to use a personal computer.
+Description: Successful completion of this course will enable the student to read and interpret construction and plumbing system drawings, and produce orthographic and isometric plumbing system drawings.
+This course also enables the student to demonstrate competency in reading comprehension, writing, use of trade terminology and publications, completing basic trade related paperwork, in addition to developing the ability to use a personal computer.

 |MATH1330||Piping Systems Calculations I

 Description: This course enables the student to apply basic mathematical principles to solve trade‑related problems.
 The astudent will be able to use and identify weights and measures units, linear measurements, area calculations and state applicable formulae and calculate areas, surface areas and volumes of tanks and cylinders, ratio and proportion calculations, converting one system to another within the Imperial, U.S. and S.I. systems.

 Description: The successful completion of this course will enable the students to apply trade safety principles, select, use and maintain trade tools, equipment and measuring devices, identify the properties and installation methods of plumbing pipes, use piping tables and other devices to determine fitting allowances, the principles and installation procedures for domestic hot water systems, water heating systems and explain the principles, components and types of drain plans, stack elevations, wastes and venting.
 It will also enable the student to explain the Ontario Plumbing Regulation and use it to determine proper trap sizes, drain sizes, and vent sizes and their applications.